Middle East Eye: Coverage

 Middle East Eye covers a range of topics across the Middle East.
 According to its website, it reports on events in 22 different countries.
 Content is separated into different categories on its website including news, opinion and essays.

 Since the foundation of the media outlet, it has provided exclusives on a number of major events in the Middle East, which have often been picked up by other media outlets globally.
-In early June 2017, an anonymous hacker group began distributing emails to multiple news outlets that they had hacked from the inbox of Yousef Otaiba, the UAE's ambassador in Washington D.C.
-This included providing details from leaked emails of Mohammed bin Salman and US officials.
-This revelation on 14 August 2017, led to other media outlets to print other material from the leaked emails.
+In early June 2017, an anonymous hacker group began distributing emails to multiple news outlets that they had hacked from the inbox of Yousef Otaiba, the Emirati ambassador in Washington D.C.
+This included providing details from leaked emails of Saudi crown prince Mohammed bin Salman and American officials.
+This revelation on 14 August 2017, led to other media outlets printing other material from the leaked emails.
 According to The New York Times, the hacked emails appeared to benefit Qatar and be the work of hackers working for Qatar, a common subject of the distributed emails.

-On July 29, 2016, MEE published a story alleging that the government of the United Arab Emirates, aided by Palestinian exile Mohammed Dahlan, had funnelled significant sums of money to conspirators of the 2016 Turkish coup d'état attempt two weeks earlier.
+On 29 July 2016, MEE published a story alleging that the government of the United Arab Emirates, aided by Palestinian exile Mohammed Dahlan, had funnelled significant sums of money to conspirators of the 2016 Turkish coup d'état attempt two weeks earlier.
 In 2017, Dahlan brought a lawsuit of libel against the MEE in a London court seeking damages of up to £250,000.
-However, Dahlan abandoned the suit shortly before the case was to begin.
+Palestinian politician Mohammed Dahlan dropped his libel claim against MEE and editor David Hearst in 2018, effectively ending the case.
 In a statement, Dahlan maintained that the story was "fully fabricated" but claimed that he has "achieved his goals in the English courts," and was now planning to sue Facebook in Dublin where the article was "widely published".
 However, according to MEE and their lawyers, by dropping the claim, Dahlan would be forced to pay all the legal costs, of both parties, estimated to be in excess of £500,000.

 In November 2019, the Turkish government officially accused Dahlan of involvement in the 2016 Turkish coup d'état attempt and is offering $700,000 for information leading to his capture.

-Criticism of coverage

-Saudi Arabia accused MEE of being a news outlet funded by Qatar (both directly and indirectly).